 - What does Ragnar mean when he says that Dagny is the only woman with “the courage and the prodigality to remain a scab” in the valley?
 Is he right?
 (754)

-- Why and how is the outside world – not the valley – a “prehistorical mirage”?
+- Why is the outside world – not the valley – a “prehistorical mirage”?
 (754)

 - What is Ragnar’s attitude toward the physical risks involved in his piracy?
 Is that unusual?
-What is the attitude of John, Dagny, Kay Ludlow, and the others toward those risks?
-(755-9, 754)
+What are the attitudes of John, Dagny, Kay Ludlow, and the others toward those risks?
+(755, 759)

-- Does Galt have the right to require Dagny to stay in the valley?
+- Does John have the right to require Dagny to stay in the valley for a month?
 Why does he want her to do so?
 (759-60)

 About Explore Atlas Shrugged